HISTORY 101: WESTERN CIVILIZATION TO 1500

 Exams: There will be no midterm exam or final exam, but there will be frequent in-class electronic quizzes, which will be taken in Canvas and will count towards the participation portion of your final grade.
 You will need a smartphone, tablet, or laptop computer to take the quizzes.
 For fast access to Canvas on your Android or iOS smartphone or tablet, go to: https://community.canvaslms.com/t5/Canvas-Mobile-Users/gh-p/mobile

-Attendance and participation: This class is designed to be taught face-to-face; if we need to move it online, it will be a synchronous (“live”) lecture class.
+Attendance and participation: This class is designed to be taught face-to-face; if we need to move it online, it will be a synchronous (“live”) lecture class, taught at the scheduled times.
 Either in-person or online, your regular attendance and participation are essential.
 Registered students who fail to attend class during the first two class meetings, or to contact me, may be dropped administratively.
 The participation portion of your grade will be based on in-class work such as quizzes.
 Your attendance and participation are EACH worth 20% of your final grade.

 Grading and deadlines: Your final grade will be based on your six (or six best) mini-papers (10% each, for 60% of final grade), and your attendance (20%) and participation in class (20%).
 The mini-papers are due on the dates specified at the end of the syllabus.
 Late work will not be accepted, except in cases of major illness or emergency (it is your responsibility to contact me immediately in such a case).